enmityVR2/mxsVR/README.md

 Now you can play! enjoy!!! if you have some issues, read below to see if i have already found a fix. if not, ping me on Discord! (@fatevr/enmity • VR)
 ——————————————————————

+Tailscale

+———————————————————————

+Install tailscale on mxs and for your quest (https://www.apkmirror.com/apk/tailscale-inc/tailscale/tailscale-1-66-4-te64efe4f7-g1f98f09b846-dirty-release/tailscale-1-66-4-te64efe4f7-g1f98f09b846-dirty-2-android-apk-download/download/?key=6be849ec6e0106940720558a0e5481f04070da58&forcebaseapk=true)

+Once installed, create an account, and connect to the vpn

+you should see two devices on the tailscale app on your headset.

+find oculus-quest.

+open alvr, add device manually, insert the XXXX.client, tap "add new" and put in the oculus-quest ip from tailscale.
 Workarounds/Fixes/Bugs

+Done! have fun!!!

+—————————————————————

+Bugs and fixes!

 ——————————————————————